intuition-dev/httpRPC/CRUD/README.md

 that is must to map exactly to our Pug View/screen.
 ViewModel provides simple data structures so that the View can easily bind to it.
 Validation is also included.

+## Auth

+This example has JWT,  likely you'd use it IAM  (KeyCloak or please-open.it)